Skitz23/cloudcomputing_aws/AUTOSCALINGME.md

 ### Step 4
 Configure the autoscaling group settings, including the desired capacity, minimum and maximum capacity, subnets, load balancers, and health check settings.
+For the desired capacity and minimum capacity i chose 2 but for the maximum capacity i chose 3

 ### Step 5
 Set up your scaling policies, including the conditions that will trigger the scaling events and the amount by which to scale up or down.